Janetfanatic/Fantastic-Four/README.md

 ![Visual](/Visualizations/Cancellation_by_lead_time.png)

+## Things We Would Have Done Differently

+- Use more advanced ML algorithms for optimization, different libraries,
+- Train a neural network to do the analysis for comparison
+- Use more recent datasets for hotel bookings and GDP per capita figures

 ## Our Roles for Segment 4

 - (Jonny)    Square: Final updates to the README.md on the project repository and make sure the repo is portfolio-ready by creating a description of the project, explaining why this topic was chosen, including images from the analysis, etc.